MOST RECENT

 If you are looking to obtain a regular Texas drivers license that allows you to operate most of the conventional vehicles, you only need to concern yourself with the basic DPS drivers handbook.
 However, if you decide to obtain a commercial or motorcycle license, you may want to study the corresponding manuals.
 At the moment, the Department of Public Safety in Texas offers the following publications:

-- Commercial drivers license handbook
+- Texas commercial drivers license handbook

-- Motorcycle handbook
+- Texas motorcycle handbook

 Texas Driver Handbook Contents